spectrocloud/librarium/docs/docs-content/vertex/system-management/add-registry.md

 tags: ["vertex", "management", "registry"]
 ---

-You can add a registry at the system level or tenant level.
+You can add a registry at the system level or the tenant level.
 Registries added at the system level are available to all the tenants.
 Registries added at the tenant level are available only to that tenant.
 This section describes how to add a system-level registry.
-For guidance, check out [Add a Tenant-Level Registry](../../tenant-settings/add-registry.md).
+For guidance on adding a registry at the tenant scope, check out [Add a Tenant-Level Registry](../../tenant-settings/add-registry.md).

 ## Prerequisites

-- You need tenant admin privileges.
+- Access to the Palette VerteX system console.

 ## Add an OCI Registry

 Use the following steps to add a system-level OCI registry.
+To add our non-FIPS registries, refer to the table in the [Use non-FIPS Packs](../system-management/enable-non-fips-settings/use-non-fips-addon-packs.md) guide for endpoint and base path details.
+You will need to repeat these steps and specify the base path for each repository you want to target in the registry.

 1. Log in to the Palette VerteX system console.
 Refer to [Access the System Console](system-management.md#access-the-system-console) guide.